iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ## Functions
 ### Commands of the S50 (second generation)
-The card size is always 52000mm x 52000mm thus values ​​from 0 to 51999mm are possible.
+The card size is always 52000mm x 52000mm thus values from 0 to 51999mm are possible.
 Unfortunately, the position and location of the card can not be queried, this can change from suction to suction.
 Used as a basis is always the last suction card, as well as in the app.
 If the robot only picks up one area and always builds the map the same way, you can reliably send it to places or have the area vacuumed.